simonguichandut/GR-wind/README.md

 * comp : Composition of the wind
 * mode : Either find the wind solutions (rootsolve) or use pre-solved roots to make the wind and produce plots (wind)
 * save : boolean for saving data and plots (0 will show plots in python interface)
-* img : image format to save with
+* img : image format

 To make plots :